Berkeley police arrest 10, seize several makeshift 'weapons' at start of planned protests

 Police in Berkeley, Calif., arrested 10 people Sunday as several hundred people gathered in the city for planned protests that threatened to spiral into broader violence.

-“Currently there is group of several hundred people marching on Shattuck Avenue--southbound from University Avenue,” police said shortly after noon when the protests were scheduled to start.
+Approximately an hour later, a group of marching counterprotesters tossed fireworks and flares at police officers.
+No injuries were reported.

-The group appeared headed toward Civic Center Park in downtown Berkeley where the protests were being held.
+City officials said neither group had sought or obtained a permit for their respective rallies.
+On Friday, police issued rules prohibiting masks and items that could be used as weapons.

-The police department posted photos of weapons they had seized on Facebook.
+On Sunday, the police department posted photos of weapons they had seized on Facebook and Twitter.
 They included a hammer, rocks, wooden sticks, metal rods, and canisters of pepper spray.

 “We are confiscating weapons and making arrests,” police said.